 - For research trip: a 3-5-page research proposal that describes the research question, an overview of existing scholarship, research methodology, travel location(s), local hosting institution, a detailed budget, proposed schedule, and research output (e.g., seminar paper)

 - For training participation: a 2-page proposal that includes travel location(s), local hosting institution, a detailed budget, proposed schedule, and goal of the trip (e. g., how the training will enhance your research)

-- A letter of recommendation from a faculty member.
+- A formal letter of recommendation from a faculty member.
 For research grants the letter should be from the faculty member who will be mentoring the research project.
 The letter should be sent directly to EASP.
 (Not needed for postdoctoral fellows.)

 - Indicate total amount needed in your application; extra funds may be available based on need and merit.